datrs/hypercore-protocol-rs/README.md

 # hypercore-protocol in Rust

+This crate implements the basic wire protocol of [Hypercore](https://github.com/mafintosh/hypercore-protocol) in Rust.
+It can do the Noise handshake (\*), open and close channels, verify capability hashes and send and receive all protocol messages.
+This crate provides a low-level API to hypercore-protocol and exposes traits that should make it easy to implement actual protocol logic on top.
+This crate targets Hypercore 8 (Dat 2) only.

-*First experiments.
-I started this in my spare time, might be abandoned or later become a crate and moved into [datrs](https://github.com/datrs).* If someone wants to help to fill the gaps feel free to open issues or submit PRs.
+*Unstable and not yet maintained in any way.
+I started this in my spare time while playing with [datrs](https://github.com/datrs).* If someone wants to help to fill the gaps feel free to open issues or submit PRs.
 The best starting place is to say hi on IRC in #datrs on freenode.

+_\*: The Noise handshake is not working with the released version of Hypercore.
+See [this issue](https://github.com/mafintosh/hypercore-protocol/issues/51) for details._

 ## Examples

 ### basic.rs

-`cargo run --example basic -- server 8000`

 Accepts a hypercore-protocol stream and fetches the first data block of the first hypercore.
-Works only *with NOISE and the capability system disabled!*

-See [this gist](https://gist.github.com/Frando/e123c29160d0d995ef2149e8e96a6717) for an NodeJS example.
-Note that to disable NOISE, [experimental pull requests](https://github.com/mafintosh/hypercore/pull/244) to [hypercore](https://github.com/hypercore) and its dependencies are needed.
+Works only *with an unreleased branch of `noise-protocol` that uses a standard Diffie-Hellman exchange*.

+* Share a file over a hypercore on a local TCP server.
+Prints a hypercore key.
+  `node examples-nodejs/replicate.js server 8000 ./README.md`

+* Use this key to connect from Rust and pipe the file content to stdout:
+  `cargo run --example basic -- server 8000 KEY`

+You can swap client and server between the two commands.

 ### noise.rs